snaveerafrizvi/Grievance-Redressal/README.md

 * Link to the Grievance Redress Report used to inspire data: https://www.bisp.gov.pk/SiteImage/Misc/files/GrievanceRedressReport.pdf
 * The fake sample data (Clean_Grievance_Sample.xlsx) has also been uploaded

-## Summary and Key Insights
+## Key Insights

 The data indicates that the highest volume of complaints originated from Punjab and Balochistan.
-While the high frequency in Punjab correlates with its large population, the significant number of grievances from Balochistan is a notable outlier, given that it is the least populous province.
+While the high frequency in Punjab correlates with its large population, the significant number of grievances from Balochistan is a notable outline, given that it is the least populous province.

 ![complaint_hotspot](https://github.com/snaveerafrizvi/Grievance_Redressal/blob/main/complaint_hotspot.png)